Submitty/submitty.github.io/_docs/sysadmin/installation.md

 [install_system.sh](https://github.com/Submitty/Submitty/blob/master/.setup/install_system.sh)
 for your needs (as the script installs all of the dependencies that Submitty depends on).

-Note: These instructions should be run under root
+_Note: These instructions should be run under root/sudo._

 1. [Install Ubuntu 16.04 server edition](server_os)